ninosalonen/kidebot/README.md

 You can download the application from the [releases](https://github.com/ninosalonen/kidebot/releases/) tab.

-Download the file ending in `.app.tar.gz` if you use MacOS.

-Download the file ending in `.msi` if you use Windows.

 ## Building the application

 If you want to build the application by yourself, follow the steps below.